 For some consumers, the choice of provider boils down to factors such as cost and rescue-vehicle-fleet size (which they may surmise translates to shorter waiting times).

-Budget Direct has a national network of more than 2,500 qualified contractors, who you can access around the clock for just $89.95 a year – less than $1.75 per week.
+Budget Direct has a national network of more than 2,000 service providers, who you can access around the clock for just $89.95 a year – less than $1.75 per week.

 Is roadside assistance part of car insurance?

 No. You can, however, buy a Roadside Assistance membership with or without Budget Direct car insurance.

 No – a roadside-assistance callout is not a car insurance claim.

 In contrast to car insurance, which covers loss or damage to your car, roadside assistance is designed to help get your car mobilised if it breaks down.

 So, whereas a car insurance claim may result in your insurance premium being increased (to reflect your higher risk rating), a roadside-assistance callout will not.

 Do I need roadside assistance if my car is still under warranty?